Justin-Insight/mymindteam.com/content/resources/payment-options.md

   footer_secondary:
     weight: 4
 seo:
-  page_title: Payment Options
+  page_title: Payment options
   meta_description: >-
     View Mind Team testing and treatment pricing and convenient online self-pay options and see what’s included in your investment.
   featured_image: /mind-team-clinician-20.jpg
 hero:
-  heading: Your Mind Team <span class="underline underline--accent">Investment</span>
+  heading: Your Mind Team <span class="underline underline--accent">investment</span>
   body: >-
     View our testing and treatment service pricing with convenient online self-pay options and learn about everything included in your investment.